thrly/teaching/MUSS5632/w8 Max and JavaScript.md

 ```
 If you haven't already, add the code above to your own JS file in Max, and make sure your file is saved and the file name is defined in the `[js]` object... (`[js javascript-test.js]`).

+**Take a minute or two to get it working and printing to the Max console when you send a bang to the '[js]' object.**
 ***

 ## Conditions, Loops and Recursion in JavaScript